storecore-zz/core/CONTRIBUTING.md

 Furthermore, *consistency* within one language is difficult to maintain if terms are spread out over dozens of language files.
 For example, if the store manager wants to change *shopping cart* to *shopping basket*, a developer will have go over several files.
-A more centralized approach with and end-user interface for editing seems a much wiser choice.
+A more centralized approach with an end-user interface for editing seems a much wiser choice.

 [OpenCart MVC-L implementation]: http://docs.opencart.com/display/opencart/Introduction+to+MVC-L